xyxj1024/xyxj1024.github.io/_posts/2022-07-17-side-channels-seedlab.md

 This is a preview of SEED Meltdown and Spectre Attack Labs.

-In 2017, it was discovered that many modern processors, including those from Intel and ARM, are vulnerable to attacks called **Meltdown**{: style="color: red"} and **Spectre**{: style="color: red"}.
-Meltdown allows a user-level program to read data stored inside the kernel memory, leading to data leakage.
-Spectre exploits a race condition vulnerability in the design of the speculative execution implemented in most CPUs, which allows a malicious program to read the data from the area that is not accessible to it.
+In 2017, it was discovered that many modern processors, including those from Intel and ARM, are vulnerable to attacks called **Meltdown**{: style="color: red"} (CVE-2017-5754, also called "rogue data cache load") and **Spectre**{: style="color: red"} (CVE-2017-5753 and CVE-2017-5715).
+Meltdown allows a user-level program to read data stored inside the kernel memory, which causes a trap.
+But before the trap is issued, the instructions that follow the access leak the contents of the accessed memory through a cache covert channel.
+Spectre exploits a race condition vulnerability in the design of the speculative execution implemented in most CPUs (also including most AMD processors, unlike Meltdown), which allows a malicious program to read the data from the area that is not accessible to it.
 Unlike the Meltdown attack, the restricted area does not need to be inside the kernel; it can be in the same process space as the malicious program, making defending the Spectre attack much more difficult.

 <!-- excerpt-end -->